-3.6 Starting at the bottom of the proposed development, and working up through the building, the ground floors contain 32 car parking spaces (24 no of which are located within the building and 8 are external), as well as a cycle store for 71 bikes, a residential lobby, plant room, refuse store and substation.
+3.5 Starting at the bottom of the proposed development, and working up through the building, the ground floors contain 27 car parking spaces (23 no of which are located within the building and 4 are external), as well as a cycle store for 76 bikes, a residential lobby, plant room, refuse store and substation.
 The car park is accessed from ground floor level.
+In addition, within the ground floor, 3no studio apartments and 3no 1 bed apartments are proposed.

-3.7 The main lift core is located off the residents lobby on the ground floor.
+3.6 The main lift core is located off the resident's lobby on the ground floor.
 There is also an additional stairwell providing access to the southern end of the block fronting Clegg Street.